The Initiation (film): Plot

 At the university, Peter and his colleague, Heidi, comes across newspaper clippings detailing the fire Kelly described in her dream; the articles reveal the burning man's identity as Jason Randall, a floor manager at the Fairchild department store who was at one time married to Frances.
 Peter suspects that Jason is in fact Kelly's biological father, and that her nightmare is a memory of him being burned in an altercation with Frances' lover Dwight, who subsequently raised Kelly as his own daughter.
 A recent article on the inmates' revolt at the hospital reveals Jason is a groundskeeper there, and that he was among the prisoners who escaped.
 Peter drives to the Fairchild residence to notify Frances of his discoveries.

 Alison and Chad wander around the store together.
 While Chad is in the bathroom, Alison discovers the night porter's body, followed by Chad's corpse in a bathroom stall.
 A traumatized Alison locates Kelly, who instructs her to hide at a security desk on the ground floor.
 Kelly enters the bathroom and sees Chad's body, as well as her name written in blood on a mirror.
 Meanwhile, Alison is attacked at the security desk and viciously stabbed to death.

-Ralph and Marcia have sex in a retail display bed, before Ralph is shot dead with a harpoon gun.
-Marcia flees through the store, and is met by Kelly.
-They seek safety inside a freight elevator, but it is soon infiltrated by the killer, who drags Marcia into the elevator shaft.
+Ralph and Marcia have sex in a retail display bed before Ralph is shot dead with a harpoon gun.
+Marcia flees through the store and is met by Kelly.
+They seek safety inside a freight elevator, but it is soon infiltrated by the killer who drags Marcia into the elevator shaft.
 Kelly escapes and flees into the store's boiler room, where she encounters Jason, whom she assumes to be the killer.
-He pursues her to the roof, where she bludgeons him with a pipe, causing him to fall to the ground below.
+He pursues her to the roof where she bludgeons him with a pipe, causing him to fall to the ground below.

 Peter and Frances arrive at the store and find Jason lying on the ground, clinging to life.
 Inside, Peter sees whom he believes to be Kelly standing in the store foyer and embraces her before she stabs him in the stomach.
 Kelly stumbles upon the scene and is faced with a reflection of herself: Her disturbed twin sister Terry, who has been institutionalized since childhood when Frances left their father and married Dwight, and of whom Kelly has no memory.
 Just as Terry is about to murder Kelly, she is shot to death by Frances.
-The film ends as a wounded Peter is taken away in an ambulance, while Kelly stares at her mother in disbelief.
+Law enforcement arrives and Peter is taken away in an ambulance while Kelly stares at her mother in disbelief.